 Resident upland game provide vast opportunities for both hunters and wildlife observers in New Mexico.
 Upland game are found in most habitats throughout the state, from mountains to desert.
 Our resident upland games species include: Quail, Dusky grouse, Pheasant, Eurasian collared-doves, and several Squirrel species.
 All distribution maps presented below are approximations based on habitat data, historic records, and reported observations.

 Migratory game birds are managed separately from resident upland game.
 Migratory birds are species that in the course of their annual migration traverse certain parts of the United States, Canada, Mexico, Russia, or Japan.
-Rules and regulations for migratory game can be found here.

 Click the tab headings below to learn more about Quail, Dusky grouse, Pheasant, Eurasian collared-doves, and Squirrel.
 For more hunting and license information, reference the New Mexico Hunting Rules & Info.